COVID-19 Vaccine Strategy

 Pfizer and BioNTech

-An agreement has been signed with Pfizer and BioNTech for the supply of 1.5 million doses of vaccine (enough for 750,000) to New Zealand.
-This is an mRNA vaccine and requires Ultra Low Temperature (ULT) storage at -70 degrees Celsius.
+An agreement has been signed with Pfizer and BioNTech for the supply of 10 million doses of vaccine (enough for 5 million people) to New Zealand.
+This is an mRNA vaccine and requires Ultra Low Temperature (ULT) storage at -70 degrees Celsius, however, research is underway to determine the vaccine’s stability when stored in normal pharmaceutical freezers and refrigerators (-25°C to -15°C).

 An in-principle agreement has been signed with Janssen Pharmaceutica to purchase up to 5 million COVID-19 vaccines.
 The Janssen vaccine is likely to be a single dose vaccine.
 The viral vector vaccine is fridge stable (2-8 degrees Celsius) and is likely to be compatible with existing storage and distribution channels.